epfl-ada/ada-2022-project-wetried/README.md

 Step 1 : Analysis of awareness on wikipedia, using the Coronawiki dataset and other select pages, country by country
 - Plotting the evolution of environmental articles views, to see if interesting patterns/change of behavior can be seen around the beginning of Covid.
 The plots showed as a preliminary result that there was indeed a change for some countries, while others stayed at the same number of views.
 - Conduct T-tests to check if there is indeed a statistically significant change in awareness between 2019 and 2020 for the same period of time (January to July)
-- Leveraging Apple's and the Global mobility data, we conduct a regression analysis to see if we can properly fit the aggragated data using a hyper-plane.
+- Leveraging Apple's and the Global mobility data, we conduct a first regression analysis to see if we can properly fit the aggragated data using a hyper-plane.
 Results showed that indeed, a change in mobility appears to be a significant factor in how much people visit these Wikipedia pages accross countries
+- Difference-in-difference regression, comparing data around mobility changes dates in 2019 and 2020, to see how the environment views evolve when considering a certain timeframe between 2019 (control) and 2020 (treatement)
+- Dynamic Time Warping (DTW), to see whether we can map environment views time series to the whole Wikipedia views time series for each language; it is a way to measure the distance between two time series.
+- Conducted time lagged cross correlation, to see if a simple shift in time for one of the time series from the above analysis results makes it overlap with the other, and how much

 Step 2 : Analysis of actual change in behavior